CodeYourFuture/syllabus/docs/git/desktop/lesson.md

   - (To use GitHub's _pull request_ workflows, and _push_ further changes).
 - Explore how a file has changed over time.
   - (To use Git's _history log_).
+- Learn about the expectations from Code Your Future Trainees, the technical and soft skills to be developed and the support available during the course.

 ---